Updated January 2022

 You Can Make Your Own Schedule

-While it’s true that since you are not technically an employee of the company, you can work when you want to, if you want to maximize your earnings delivering food, you will need to work during the lunch rush and dinner rush.
+You can deliver when you want to.
+If you want to maximize your earnings delivering food, you might need to deliver during the lunch rush and dinner rush.
 If you are interested in delivering groceries, you have a bit more flexibility, as orders tend to come in with more frequency and with no respect to any particular time slot.

 You Need to Own Your Own Reliable Vehicle

 As surprising as it may sound, you don’t actually need to own a vehicle to deliver food.
 In fact, in many instances, it may be favorable not to use your own vehicle.
 While it’s still a good idea to have auto insurance, you can rent a car for the day or week through apps such as HyreCar.

 When you rent a car to deliver food, you don’t need to worry about vehicle depreciation, and you can benefit from low ride-sharing car insurance.